fluent/fluent-operator/docs/plugins/fluentd/output/types.md

 | logLevel | The @log_level parameter specifies the plugin-specific logging level | *string |
 # Output

-Output defines all types for output plugin
+Output defines all available output plugins and their parameters

 | Field | Description | Scheme |